Queen (chess): History

 During the 15th century, the queen's move took its modern form as a combination of the move of the rook and the current move of the bishop.
 Starting from Spain, this new version – called "queen's chess" (in Italian, scacchi della donna) or, pejoratively, "madwoman's chess" (scacchi alla rabiosa) – spread throughout Europe rapidly, partly due to the advent of the printing press and the popularity of new books on chess.
 The new rules faced a backlash in some quarters, ranging from anxiety over a powerful female warrior figure to frank abuse against women in general.

 At various times, the ability of pawns to be queened was restricted while the original queen was still on the board, so as not to cause scandal by providing the king with more than one queen.
 An early 12th-century Latin poem refers to a queened pawn as a ferzia, as opposed to the original queen or regina, to account for this.

 When the queen was attacked, it was customary to warn the opponent by announcing "gardez la reine" or simply "gardez", similar to the announcement of "check".
 Some published rules even required this announcement before the queen could be legally captured.
 This custom was largely abandoned in the 19th century.

 In Russia, for a long time, the queen could also move like a knight; some players disapproved of this ability to "gallop like the horse" (knight).
 The book A History of Chess by H.J.R.
 Murray, says that William Coxe, who was in Russia in 1772, saw chess played with the queen also moving like a knight.
 Such an augmented queen piece is now known as the fairy chess piece amazon.

 Around 1230, the queen was also independently invented as a piece in Japan, where it formed part of the game of dai shogi.
 The piece was retained in the smaller and more popular chu shogi, but does not form a part of modern shogi.

 Nomenclature

 In most languages the piece is known as "queen" or "lady" (e.g. Italian regina or Spanish dama).
 Asian and Eastern European languages tend to refer to it as vizier, minister or advisor (e.g. Arabic/Persian وزیر wazir (vazir), Russian/Persian ферзь/فرز ferz).
 In Polish it is known as the hetman, the name of a major historical military-political office, while in Estonian it is called lipp ("flag", "standard").

 Unicode

-Unicode defines two codepoints for queen:
+Unicode defines three codepoints for a queen: